seb3773/seb-q4os-tde-collection/fonts.md

 Lots of fonts :-)

-Download the font(s) you want to use and copy to /usr/share/fonts/truetype/ OR extract somewhere else, then use Control Panel--->System Administration---->Font Installer.
+Download the font(s) you want to use and copy to /usr/share/fonts/truetype/ OR copy somewhere else, then use Control Panel--->System Administration---->Font Installer and select your new downlaoded font.

 | Font| Preview |
 |------------------|--------|